International-Data-Spaces-Association/IDS-AppStore/docs/pages/deployment.md

 Extract the downloaded file: `sudo tar xvf harbor-offline-installer-version.tgz`.
 If there is an old installation, remove the old harbor data folders: `rm -r /data/database rm -r /data/registry`

 3. **[Configure HTTPS Access to Harbor](https://goharbor.io/docs/2.5.0/install-config/configure-https/)**: A valid SSL certificate is required to enable https on the registry server.
+An SSL certificate can be created from any of the internet Certificate Authorities or maybe you can contact your network Admin if you have one at your company.
+Normally, you will have two files: the certificate, e.g., `cert.pem` and the  private key, e.g., `key.pem`.

 4. **Configure the Harbor yml file**:
 Edit `harbor.yml.tmpl` and rename it to `harbor.yml`.
 The parameters take effect when you run the `install.sh` script to install or reconfigure Harbor.
 The following information must be edited in the file:
-* Changed the hostname to the domain name of your harbor registry.
+* Change the hostname to the domain name of your harbor registry.
 * Specify the location of your server certificate `cert.pem` and you private key `key.pem`.

 5. **Run the installer script**: